alentoghostflame/nextcord/docs/interactions.rst

     @main.subcommand(name="sub2", description="Sub2s Description")
     async def subcommand_two(interaction: Interaction,
                             arg1: str = SlashOption(name="argument1", description="The first argument."),
-                            arg2: str = SlashOption(description="The second argument!", default=None)):
+                            arg2: str = SlashOption(description="The second argument!", default=None)
+                              ):
         await interaction.response.send_message(f"This is subcommand 2 with arg1 {arg1} and arg2 {arg2}")

 Fields And Requirements
 ------------------------
-Fields are mean't to facilitate an easier way to fill info, Letting people using your slash command get a different response for each answer.
+Fields are mean't to facilitate an easier way to fill info, letting people using your slash command get a different response for each answer.

-Nextcord's implementation of slash commands has fields and is very simple, In the example below is a field
+Nextcord's implementation of slash commands has fields and is very simple. in the example below is a field.

 .. code-block:: python3

      @bot.slash_command(name="help")
      async def help(interaction: Interaction,
-                    setting: str = SlashOption(name=settings, description="Configure Your Settings")
+                    setting: str = SlashOption(name="settings", description="Configure Your Settings")
                     ):
          if setting == "music":
             await interaction.response.send_message(f"MOOSIC")